Invoice Factoring

 Some potential disadvantages to factoring receivables include:

-- Some invoice factoring companies will make you sign a factoring agreement requiring you to do receivable financing for all your invoices (instead of letting you choose which ones to factor).
+• Long-term commitment (depending on factoring company).
+Some invoice factoring companies will make you sign a factoring agreement requiring you to do receivable financing for all invoices to a particular customer or a minimum monthly funding amount (instead of letting you choose which ones to factor, like we do here at FundThrough).

 How to Set Up Accounting for Factoring Receivables

-Accounting for factoring receivables can be tricky.
+Factoring accounting for outstanding receivables can be tricky.
 We’ve broken down the process step by step for recording invoice factoring in your business accounting software.
 We’ve also included how recording factoring fees works.
+(If you use Quickbooks, see specific instructions for accounting for factoring in Quickbooks.)

 Once you’ve received payment for the invoice from the business factoring company